TheJoshBrod/Hurricane-Readiness/README.md

 ### Open the front-end UI

 1.)
-Open the website/index.html file with your browser (this can be done a numerous of ways)
+Open the `website/index.html` file with your browser, this can be done by opening your file explorer and double clicking on the `website/index.html` file

+## Simple walk through of using program:

-## Collect Data:
+## Update Collection of Data:

 This is only for those wanting more up-to-date data than 4/15/2025